RobbeVerhelst/postal-pulumi-k8s/README.md

 - **Network Policies**: Consider implementing network policies for additional isolation
 - **RBAC**: Use Kubernetes RBAC to limit access to Postal resources
 - **Secrets Management**: All sensitive data is stored in Kubernetes secrets
-- **MySQL Security**: Root password and user passwords are encrypted at rest
+- **MariaDB Security**: Root password and user passwords are encrypted at rest
+- **Configuration Security**: Stack configuration files (Pulumi.*.yaml) are excluded from git to protect secrets

 ## Contributing